UNEMPLOYMENT BENEFITS & SSD BENEFITS

 SEDENTARY WORK

-For example, under the sedentary grid rule, if you are over 50 years old and are limited to sedentary, unskilled work, and can no longer perform your past medium, skilled work, then you can obtain benefits.
+For example, under the sedentary grid rule, if you are over 50 years old and are limited to seated, simple work, and can no longer perform your past medium, skilled work, then you can obtain benefits.

 That is a long sentence, but if you read it again, you will see that the GRIDS allow a person to receive benefits even if they can work.
-The SSA may find that you can do sedentary (seated) unskilled work.
+The SSA may find you can do seated unskilled work.

-However, if you are over 50 and that is not the kind of work you have done in the past, then the SSA is stating that you will not get that kind of work.
+However, if you are over 50 and that is not the kind of work you have done in the past, then the SSA is stating you will not be hired for that kind of work.
 Why?

-Because an employer will hire a younger employee instead of you.
-If you are over 50, you are a person who is “closely approaching advanced age.”
-Congress states with the law, that once you are older, it is less likely that an employer will hire you for a simple job.
+Because an employer will hire a younger person instead of you.
+If you are over 50, you are “closely approaching advanced age.”
+Congress states that once you are older, employers won’t hire you for a simple job.

-Employers would rather hire younger workers because they consider them easier to train and they have many years left in which to work.
-Also, they might be able to pay a younger work less money, because they have less experience.
+Employers would rather hire younger workers because they consider them easier to train.
+Also, they have many years left in which to work.
+Finally, they might be able to pay a younger work less money, because they have less experience.

 LIGHT WORK